Read What Our Clients Say About Us

 IS IT POSSIBLE TO FIND A LIFE INSURANCE COMPANY THAT WILL GIVE OCCASIONAL CIGAR SMOKERS A TRADITIONAL RATE

 Yes!
-Some life insurance companies have policies that won’t throw you into the same high-risk category as cigarette smokers.
-However, most of the time, you’ll need to pass a nicotine test before given these special rates.
+Some top life insurance companies have policies that won’t throw you into the same high-risk category as cigarette smokers.
+However, most of the time, you’ll need to pass a nicotine test before given these best life insurance rates.
 Some carriers will frown upon cigar smoking when you have diabetes.

 How Does Smoking Cigars Affect Life Insurance